 CIAT has joined over 50 leading businesses, trade associations and professional bodies, including Arup, UKGBC and the Society for the Environment, in calling on the Government to publish the delayed Circular Economy Strategy.

-The Institute has updated its Professional Assessment design experience pathways for Chartered Membership to more openly recognise the diverse and specialist areas of practice within Architectural Technology.
+The Institute has updated its Professional Assessment design experience pathways for Chartered Membership to openly recognise the diverse and specialist areas of practice within Architectural Technology.

 Following the publication of the Future Homes and Buildings Standard last month, CIAT has prepared a short briefing to help members and affiliates to understand the key changes to building regulations which will be introduced through the Standard.